 Fermented foods, also known a probiotic foods are a wonderful source of probiotics.
-Don’t let the ease of this recipe for fermented carrots deceive you – they are delicious!
+Don’t let the ease of this recipe for Fermented Carrots deceive you – they are delicious.
+As a real food recipe, they are GAPS legal and Paleo friendly!

 You can read more about this process in Lacto-Fermentation.
 After only a week on your counter at room temperature, fermented carrots are ready to be refrigerated and enjoyed.

-Unlike other probiotics that are taken as supplements, those found in probiotic foods are not normally digested in the stomach thus they make it to your intestines.
+But, unlike other probiotics that are taken as supplements, those found in probiotic foods are not normally digested in the stomach.
+They make it to your intestines.

 Your stomach does need the probiotics – don’t get me wrong.
 But, especially in cases with patient’s having gut dysbiosis (that can be treated by the GAPS diet), probiotics are needed in the intestines.